dpastling/plethora/README.md

 So you may have to submit some of these steps to the queue separately.

-0. **config.sh**
+0. Edit the `config.sh` file to adapt the paths and sample list for your environment

 The config file is where all the project specific parameters and sample names should go.
-The other scripts should be as abstract as possible for reuse.
+The other scripts in the pipeline should be kept as abstract as possible for reuse.

-Here are few important variables for the pipeline:
+Here are few important variables required by the pipeline:

 - **sample_index** path to the file with the 1000 Genomes information
 - **genome** path to the bowtie indices for genome